Hodge classes and the Jacquet-Langlands correspondence

 Recall that

 where for $p+q$ even,

 with

-The local system is then associated to the algebraic representation $\tilde{\V}_{\rho,\C}:=\otimes_v \Hs^{k_v-2} (\tilde{V}_v^\dagger)$ of $\tilde{\mathscr{G}}_B (\R)$, where for $\ell$ even, we have
+The local system is then associated to the algebraic representation $\tilde{\V}_{\rho,\C}:=\otimes_v \Hs^{k_v-2} (\tilde{V}_v^\dagger)$ of $\tilde{\mathrsfs{G}}_B (\R)$, where for $\ell$ even, we have

 Note that by \S \ref{ss:fin-dim-rep-SO} (for $\ell=k-2$) the restriction of this representation to $\SO(4,2)$ is irreducible with highest weight $(k-2,0,0)$.
-Via the isomorphism given by Cor. \ref{c:isom-weights}, this corresponds (for $\ell=k-2$) to the irreducible representation of $\U(2,2)$ of highest weight
+Via the isomorphism given by Corollary \ref{c:isom-weights}, this corresponds (for $\ell=k-2$) to the irreducible representation of $\U(2,2)$ with highest weight

 A similar statement holds for the places $v\in \Sigma_\infty \smallsetminus \Sigma$, and for the pair $(\SO(0,6), \U(4,0))$.
 Thus the local system $\tilde{\V}_{\rho,\C}$ is isomorphic to the local system $\V_{\uk,\C}$ considered in \S \ref{sec:the-hodge-structure}.